 The spread of COVID-19 has impacted the global economy, leaving supply chains disrupted.
 As the world uses tactics like "social distancing" and "stay at home orders" to slow and stop the spread of COVID-19, demand destruction has led to increased unemployment and to the weakening of consumer confidence.
-Although to date the Company hasn't experienced materially negative impacts from COVID-19, such as widespread project stoppage/cancelations or a slowdown/stoppage of accounts receivables collections, the timing of future awards could create gaps in the Company's project delivery schedule across quarterly periods.
+Although to date the Company hasn't experienced materially negative impacts from COVID-19, such as widespread project stoppage/cancelations or a slowdown/stoppage of accounts receivables collections, any delays in the timing of future awards could create gaps in the Company's project delivery schedule across quarterly periods.

 Federal and State governments have increased spending as part of efforts to mitigate the impact of COVID-19 on the economy.
 The amount and timing of such spending will be directly impacted by the duration of required efforts to contain COVID-19 and the severity of the negative impacts created by the virus and its effect on the economy.
-The Company will continue to track and monitor any developments on a federal infrastructure bill which could potentially create bid opportunities for the Company.
+Although little progress has been made to date and on a federal infrastructure bill concerns have recently arisen that the impact of the COVID-19 pandemic may further delay or reduce its scope, the Company will continue to track and monitor any developments on a federal infrastructure bill which could potentially create bid opportunities for the Company.